jamescook/is_it_utf8/README.md

 IsItUtf8 can check if a string contains 100% valid UTF8 - fast.
 The heavy lifting is done by [fastvalidate-utf-8](https://github.com/lemire/fastvalidate-utf-8)

+However, consider simply using `String#valid_encoding?`.
+Ruby figures our encoding correctness when strings are instantiated.

 ### Usage
 ```ruby
 require 'is_it_utf8'